-Coming into the industry, I was aware I would face some challenges as a Black woman.
+Coming into the real estate industry, I was aware I would face some challenges as a Black woman.
 However, I was cautiously optimistic that people would be more open to diversity and inclusion when working with industry professionals who did not look like them.

+While we as Realtors talk a lot about fair housing, we don’t talk nearly as much about how we treat each other as professionals.
 Nearly seven years have passed, and I am now a managing broker with Better Homes and Gardens Real Estate Paramount, and I am still discovering how much inclusion is needed.

-Put professionalism and knowledge first
+Lead with professionalism and knowledge

 First things first, I pride myself on being a professional and knowledgeable businesswoman.
 As a leader in our industry, I currently serve on two boards, three committees on a local and state level, and volunteer in my community.